DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claim 1 recites that “wherein each of the light emitting diodes emits light in a shape of an emission cone and each of the light emitting diodes are arranged angled relative to one another and relative to the front frame such that the emission cones intersect in an intersection area which covers a length range between 5 mm and 35 mm between a back surface of one of the respective glasses and an apex of the user’s cornea to illuminate a line of sight of the user.”
+Claim 1 recites that “each of the light emitting diodes emits light in a shape of an emission cone and wherein the emission cones are arranged angled relative to one another and relative to the front frame, and each emission cone has a defined opening angle, such that the emission cones intersect and form an elliptically shaped intersection area extending along a line of sight, wherein the elliptically shaped intersection area covers a length range between 5 mm and 35 mm between a back surface of one of the respective glasses and an apex of the user’s cornea to illuminate the line of sight of the user.”
 However, it is unclear how an intersection area of emission cones can cover "a length range between 5 mm and 35 mm between the back surface of one of the respective glasses and the apex of the user's cornea."
 It is unclear if the intersection of the cones must have a dimension that is between 5 mm and 35 mm or if the cones must intersect at some point that is between 5 mm and 35 mm between the two elements.
-Further, it is unclear if the range of "between 5 mm and 35 mm" refers to a distance from the back surface, a distance from a user's cornea, or some other value.
+That is, it is unclear if the intersection should be a 30 mm long intersection that covers an entire distance of 5 mm to 35 mm between the surfaces or if the intersection should be any elliptical intersection formed in a region within the range between 5 mm and 35 mm between the surfaces.”
+Additionally, it is unclear if the “length range” is referring to a length of the elliptical intersection area or the length between the back surface and the cornea.
+Further, if a user’s cornea is less than 35 mm from a back surface of the glasses, it is unclear how such an intersection area can be formed.
 For the purposes of examination, any light emitting diodes that emit light which intersects at some point between the back surface of the glasses and a user's cornea will be interpreted as reading on the claimed invention.

-Claims 2 and 4-26 are rejected as being dependent upon claim 1 and failing to cure the deficiencies of the rejected base claim.
+Claims 4-27 are rejected as being dependent upon claim 1 and failing to cure the deficiencies of the rejected base claim.

 Claim Rejections - 35 USC § 102